 Should I Invest in Bitcoin or other Altcoins?
 Or Bitcoin Vs Altcoin?
 As of now, there are more than 10,300 cryptocurrencies (source: Coinmarketcap.com) as shown below:

-So even though we can say that Bitcoin is the king of cryptocurrencies, there is definitely more to cryptocurrency than just Bitcoin.
+So even though we can say that Bitcoin is the king of cryptocurrencies and it has been said that Bitcoin will replace Gold, there is definitely more to cryptocurrency than just Bitcoin.

 Now many who feel that they have missed out on the Bitcoin bus of enormous wealth creation, feel that there might be other hidden ‘Next Bitcoin’ that can make them rich.
 And that is why people search for the next best altcoin to buy.